 Customers may fetch the pizza boxes themselves are pizzerias deliver to their homes.
 Either way, the message is provided in the hands of the target audience.
 Afterward, customers spend not less than 30 minutes with the pizza boxes in view.
 It implies that the target audience has plenty of time to read and understand the message on the pizza box.
 Given the unconventional nature of the marketing tactic, there is a high likelihood of assimilation of the message.

 Traditional advertisement, especially TV advertising, is getting obsolete.
 According to eMarketer, 2019 is a momentous year for digital ad spending in the US because it will surpass traditional ad spending.
 Notably, eMarketer forecasts digital ad spending to clock $129.34 billion by yearend 2019, representing 54.2% of the total US ad spending forecasts.

 Nevertheless, a considerable number of businesses are still using traditional media for advertising.
 This year, TV ad spending is expected to reach approximately $70.6 billion, and the figures could grow by 0.3% by 2023, according to an outlook report by PwC.
-Additionally, the PwC report said that radio ad spending estimate for 2019 is about $17.9 billion, while magazine and newspaper advertising is expected to be worth $15.6 billion and $14.8 billion respectively by yearend 2019.
+Additionally, the PwC report said that radio ad spending estimate for 2019 is about $17.9 billion.
+Magazine advertising estimates sits at $15.6 billion.
+And, newspaper spending estimates are worth $14.8 billion by the end of 2019.